ibexa/documentation-developer/docs/guide/data_migration.md

 ### file

-The optional `file` parameter defines the name of the YAML file to export to.
+The optional `--file` option defines the name of the YAML file to export to.

 ``` bash
 bin/console ibexa:migrations:generate --type=content --mode=create --file=my_data_export.yaml